University of New York in Prague: Graduate programs

 Master's Degrees offered by UNYP include an MA in Psychology.
 UNYP also offers MBA programs focused on Marketing, Finance, Management, Entrepreneurship, or Global Business Services.
 The UNYP MBA is an IACBE-accredited program.

 Doctorates

 PhDs are awarded by UNYP in cooperation with the University of Bolton in the United Kingdom.

 Accreditation

-UNYP has been a part of the higher education system of the Czech Republic since 2001, when it was recognized by the Czech Ministry of Education, Youth and Sports as a private higher education institution on the basis of the accreditation of its study programs.
+UNYP has been a part of the higher education system of the Czech Republic since 2001, when it was recognized by the Czech Ministry of Education as a private higher education institution, on the basis of the accreditation of its study programs.
 Currently, six-degree programs at UNYP are accredited by the Czech Ministry of Education and Czech National Accreditation Bureau for Higher Education, and lead to a Bachelor's or master's degree awarded by UNYP: